xyizko/xo-bbr-/README.md

 [![](./gfx/w.webp)](https://x.com/xyizko)

 > [!CAUTION]
 > For educational and competitions only.
-Usage on unauthorized site is illegal.
+Usage on unauthorized sites is illegal.